mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/auto-committed-objects.md

   * The synchronization may fail if a user changes and synchronizes an (invalid) auto-committed object.
 * **Delete Behavior Issues** – The Mendix Runtime may delete other associated objects while deleting the auto-committed objects at the end of a session.
 This can happen if the association's [delete behavior](refguide/association-properties/#delete-behavior) is set to deleting associated objects.

-## 4 How can an offline-first app create auto-committed objects?
+## 4 How Offline-First Apps Create Auto-Committed Objects

 Even though an offline-first app always works against the local database, it can still execute logic on the runtime, creating auto-committed objects.